 The rewards program for the PayPal Extras MasterCard is pretty good, but there are other credit cards with better rewards programs out there.
 If you qualify, you might as well shoot for them instead.

-The Discover It Card by Discover is another good one, earning 5% cash back on certain categories that change every three months, including gas stations, restaurants, Amazon, and others.
-And it has no annual fee.
+The Discover It Card by Discover is another good one, earning 5% cash back on select categories that change every three months, including gas stations, restaurants, Amazon, wholesale clubs, department stores, and others.
+It has no annual fee.

-On the other hand, if you intend to carry a balance from month to month (which you should NOT do if you want to save money), then a low-interest option like the Barclaycard Ring MasterCard might be better, which has under-10% variable APR and no annual fee.
+On the other hand, if you’re going to carry a balance from month to month (which you should NOT do if you can help it), then a low-interest option like the Barclaycard Ring MasterCard might be better, which has a 13.99% variable APR and no annual fee.

 4. Are the Rewards Appealing to You?

-As far as I’m concerned, the only reason to choose a PayPal Extras MasterCard over any other card is if you prefer its rewards program, especially if you shop frequently with PayPal and/or eBay.
+The only reason to choose a PayPal Extras MasterCard over another credit card is if you prefer its rewards program, especially if you shop frequently with PayPal and/or eBay.

-Indeed, a lot of people don’t realize that PayPal actually has its own shopping portal and directory where you can find a bunch of deals and offers that you may not find elsewhere.
-On top of that, you get 2x reward points per $1 spent here (and on eBay).
+Indeed, a lot of people don’t realize that PayPal actually has its own shopping portal and directory where you can find a bunch of deals that you may not find elsewhere.
+On top of that, you get 2x reward points per $1 spent in the PayPal shopping portal (and on eBay).

 Obviously, this only matters if you actually care about the stuff you can redeem using your PayPal reward points.
 Here are some of the more interesting things you can get: